 Additional information was gathered in interviews with SMA experts from the product development, supply chain management, material compliance, purchasing and sustainability teams.
-The data was reviewed by experts from Fraunhofer IBP and checked to ensure that it was credible.
+The data was reviewed by the experts from the Fraunhofer IBP and checked to ensure that it was credible.
 Wherever primary data was not available regarding background processes (the production of supplier materials and electronic components, processing aids and the provision of energy in the upstream process chain), the acclaimed LCA for Experts (GaBi) product sustainability software was used and supplemented by LCI models from the Fraunhofer IBP.
-With more than 15,000 region- and countryspecific records, GaBi databases are among the biggest consistent databases on the market.
+With more than 15,000 region- and country-specific records, the GaBi databases are among the biggest consistent databases on the market.
 All records are created in accordance with ISO 14044 and updated annually.
 An additional database with more than 250 records is available for life cycle assessments on electronic products, allowing the most precise possible mapping of electronic assemblies.
+Good or very good correlation with the LCA database was achieved for more than 95 percent of the components used by SMA (based on mass and carbon footprint), with estimates required only in a very small number of cases.
+Accordingly, DEKRA attested that the LCA exhibited excellent data quality.